Part of the complete guide to understanding addiction

 What is Adderall?

 Adderall is a widely prescribed medication used to treat ADHD (Attention-Deficit Hyperactivity Disorder) and narcolepsy (a sleeping disorder).
-Is Adderall an opioid?
-Although it is sometimes mistaken for an opioid, Adderall is actually a stimulant drug composed of amphetamine and dextroamphetamine.
-Is the Adderall pill a narcotic?
-As mentioned above, it is not a narcotic.
-Because of its immediate pleasurable after effects, such as increased focus, a sense of confidence, a euphoric ‘high,’ and extra energy, Adderall is unfortunately abused by many.
+When used properly with medical guidance, Adderall helps improve focus, attention, and impulse control in people with ADHD.
+Because of its immediate pleasurable after effects, such as increased focus, a sense of confidence, a euphoric ‘high,’ and extra energy, Adderall is addictive and unfortunately abused by many.

-There are many undesirable side effects associated with Adderall abuse, including:
+There are many undesirable side effects associated with Adderall abuse.
+Short-term side effects include:

 - An increase in heart rate and blood pressure